Bible translation is an incredible ministry, essential to the purposes of God and for His church as it expands to the ends of the earth.

 Most Bible translators today believe that they are commissioned to produce a text of Scripture that is comprehensible or clear, following the precedence of other functional equivalent or meaning-based translations.

 To achieve this goal, they may include information not in the text but assumed to be in the original message.
 In other words, they add information that the original writer and audience might have known.
-How do we know what the original writer and audience knew, especially when they didn’t record it for us?
-Many follow the advice and example of translation consultants and translators as collected over the last 75 years or so.

 We should consider whether these beliefs draw into question the authoritative nature of Scripture and the priority of accuracy to the source text.
+To what extent may translators add to Scripture or even take from it?

 It is essential for you to understand these beliefs.
 To the extent that you grasp these issues you will be able to understand what kind of work Bible translators are engaged in and whether you share the same convictions.